flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/vnav.md

 Vertical guidance is managed by the Flight Management Guidance Systems (FMGS), in particular, the Flight Guidance Computer (FGC) which controls the Flight Directors (FD), the Autopilots (AP), and the Autothrust (A/THR).

-!!! warning "Real Life Considerations"
+!!! warning "Real Life and Online ATC Considerations"
     It is the sole responsibility of the pilot to conduct proper flight planning and execution.
 It is not sufficient to solely rely on the automatic aircraft guidance and indications.
-All indications and guidance need to be reconfirmed with flight crew calculations.

-    This is especially true for indications like the **Top of Descent** which typically does not account for likely ATC interventions and often lead to late descents preventing ATC from issuing approach shortcuts and may even lead to forced holds to lose altitude.
+All indications and guidance need to be reconfirmed by the flight crew with their own calculations.<p/> This is especially true for indications like the **Top of Descent** which typically does not account for likely ATC interventions and often lead to late descents preventing ATC from issuing approach shortcuts and may even lead to forced holds to lose altitude.

 ## Vertical Modes